syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 **Comments**

-EditControl provides support for commenting and uncommitting the particular or group of lines.
+EditControl provides support for commenting and uncommenting the particular or group of lines.
 Comments can be set for a single line, selected text and for text within a specified range by using the below given methods.

 <table>
 <tr>